 Climbing permits are required year-round on Mount St. Helens.
 A Climbing Permit allows an individual or group (max size limit of 12) to be in or upon the area defined as the Mount St. Helens Closure Area #2 (PDF) during the 24 hour period designated by the permit.

-To reduce crowding and protect natural features, the number of climbers per day on Mount St. Helens is subject to a quota from April 1 to November 30.
+To reduce crowding and protect natural features, the number of climbers per day on Mount St. Helens is subject to a quota from April 1 to October 31.

-During the quota season, permits must be purchased online in advance.
 A permit may be printed up to 14 days before your reservation date.
 Once your permit has been printed, you cannot make changes.
-Outside the quota season, permits are free of charge and self-issued at the trailhead.